Etienne-io/CodingChallenge/README.md

 ### Ensuring running on UIThread

 Sometime, I believe that an Api call should be returned on the main thread, sometime I don't.
-For this project, the view is responsible to take care of running the methods on the UIThread
+For this project, the view is responsible to take care of running the UI methods on the UIThread

 ## Note